rbontekoe/BAWJ/docs/src/blog.md

 ## 2020

+### 10/13/2020 - VSCode for Julia

+The Juno team joined the `VSCode for Julia` team.
+Juno.jl will be now in maintenance mode only.
+More: [VSCode for Julia](https://www.youtube.com/watch?v=rQ7D1lXt3GM&t=50s).

+One feature I particularly loved was the debugger.
+I have decided to adapt the course to VSCode for Julia.

 ### 09/09/2020 - Solved the Triple Back Ticks Problem

 If you want to display (triple back ticks)[https://meta.stackexchange.com/questions/82718/how-do-i-escape-a-backtick-within-in-line-code-in-markdown] in a text block enclose it between four back ticks.
 I updated chapter 4.